Montana-Media-Arts/creative-coding-1/modules/week-5/_posts/2017-01-03-p5-variables.md

 > NOTE: The canvas is only created once, and placing these variables within the `createCanvas()` function will not create a canvas that automatically resizes.
 If this behavior is desired, other steps will need to be taken, which are described later in the course.
+>
+> Or you could google the answer...

 # Constants

+In addition to event and environment based p5 reserved variables, such as `width` and `mouseY`, there are a number of "constant" variables, whose value is set and never changes.
+We have already come across these while looking at radians and the unit circle.

+- `PI`
+- `HALF_PI`
+- `QUARTER_PI`
+- `TWO_PI`

+# Other p5 Variables

+There are many other p5 variables you might want to check out.
+Some of these may prove useful to your work this semester and beyond.
+I will try to make sure we highlight new event and environment variables as they are presented throughout the semester.
+But know that, if you see something you do not recognize, you should look it up on the p5 reference page or google it.

+# Shiffman on p5 Variables

+Here is Dan Shiffman on p5 Variables and introduction to animation.

+<div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/RnS0YNuLfQQ" frameborder="0" allowfullscreen></iframe></div>